 The tradition of burning a Yule log is still common in various cultures and often, in modern times, a cake is made in the shape of a Yule log and decorated with holly.

-Feasting and wassailing are integral components of Yule traditions, fostering a sense of communal joy and abundance.
-The Yule season traditionally involves elaborate feasts featuring hearty dishes, symbolizing the bounty of the harvest and the warmth of shared company during the cold winter months.
+Feasting and wassailing are integral components of Yule traditions, that enhance a sense communal joy and abundance.
+The Yule season traditionally involves elaborate feasts featuring hearty dishes, symbolising the bounty of the harvest and the warmth of shared company during the cold winter months.

 Wassailing, a festive drinking custom, often includes toasting to health and prosperity.
 Rooted in medieval English traditions, wassailers would visit neighbours, singing carols and offering warm spiced drinks like mulled cider to ensure good fortune and a fruitful orchard in the coming year.
-These traditions emphasize the importance of coming together, expressing goodwill, and celebrating the interconnectedness of communities during the Yule season.
+These traditions emphasise the importance of coming together, expressing goodwill and celebrating the interconnectedness of communities during the Yule season.

 Gift-giving